 10. Complainants and respondents will be notified in writing of the outcome of related university investigations or conduct proceedings.
 The complainant and the respondent must respect the privacy of all involved.
 Both the complainant and respondent will be informed of his/her respective right to appeal the university decision.
 Requests for appeals must be submitted in writing to the Office of Student Development (if a student) or the Department of Human Resources (if an employee or faculty member) within five business days from the date of the letter notifying the respondent of the original decision.
 Failure to appeal within the allotted time will render the original decision final and conclusive.
 The imposition of sanctions will normally be deferred during the pendency of appellate proceedings, at the discretion of the Dean of Students or the Affirmative Action Officer.

 If you believe that you or another student has been a victim of sexual misconduct, the following resources are also available:

-Additionally, Student Health Service and the Counseling Center, periodically and upon request, offer educational programs to promote awareness of sexual misconduct.
+Additionally, the Marquette Medical Clinic and the Counseling Center, periodically and upon request, offer educational programs to promote awareness of sexual misconduct.